Bystander hears screams of Carrboro sexual assault victim, calls 911: police

 CARRBORO, N.C.
 (WNCN) – Carrboro police are searching for a suspect accused of sexually assaulting a woman on Jones Ferry Road near Highway 54 early Wednesday.

-Just after midnight, the victim was jogging in the 600 block of Jones Ferry Road, which is by the interchange with Highway 54, when the suspect came up from behind her, police said.
+Just after midnight, the victim was jogging in the 600 block of Jones Ferry Road near the Willow Creek shopping center, which is by the interchange with Highway 54, when the suspect came up from behind her, police said.

 The suspect knocked the victim to the ground and sexually assaulted her, Carrboro police said.